Mission Statement

-To allow our youth to have a voice in our community regarding their concerns about the environment and social equity issues.
+· To allow youth to have a voice in our community regarding their concerns and ideas about the environment and social equity issues.

-To help combat the rise of Climate Anxiety and Climate Depression among our youth by encouraging them to look toward solutions and help us to get there.
+· To help combat the rise of Climate Anxiety among our youth by encouraging them to look toward solutions and help us to get there.

-To foster artistic individuality and innovation in the arts, and literacy among youth.
+· To foster artistic individuality and innovation in the arts, and literacy among youth by hosting a festival of creative writing & art.

 The first Youth Imagine the Future—a Festival of Writing and Art was held in the fall of 2022.
-There were 3 people doing the majority of the work, 17 volunteers on the writing jury and 10 on the art jury.
-Queen’s University Faculty of Education, 350 Kingston, and Providence Centre for Justice, Peace & Integrity of Creation, as well as the Kingston Community Credit Union were our first eager sponsors and supporters.
+There were 3 people doing most of the work, 17 volunteers on the writing jury and 10 on the art jury.
+Queen’s University Faculty of Education, 350 Kingston, and Providence Centre for Justice, Peace & Integrity of Creation, and the very generous Kingston Community Credit Union were our first eager sponsors and supporters.
 We are very grateful.
-Terrific local businesses donated awards.
+Several terrific local businesses donated gift certificates for awards.

 This land we live, create, work and play on, is the traditional land of Anishinaabe and Haudenosaunee people.
 European settlers forced them off their land.
 We understand this, and hope to steward the land now and in the future in a way that our Anishinaabe and Haudenosaunee friends would approve of.
 We support land-back initiatives and hope to see Indigenous people in all levels of government.